kocahmet1/flsh/AUTO_MEDIA_GENERATION_FOR_DEFAULT_DECKS.md

 When a new user creates an account:

-1. **Deck Creation**: The default "Essential Vocabulary" deck is created with 75 cards containing:
+1. **Deck Creation**: The default "Sat Vocab Starter Set" deck is created with 75 cards containing:
    - Front (word) - English vocabulary words
    - Back (definition) - **Turkish definitions**
    - Sample sentence - **English example sentences**